joyZombie/Team1_iSysMon/README.md

 The user can access the system information by selecting the options from a menu driven program.

+Configuration files DATA SERVER_CONFIG.TXT CLIENT_CONFIG.TXT are also included to make the hard coded values configurable.

 ### How to Establish the Database Connection??
 1. Download and install MySQL Installer ​